FilipposSevastakis/Travelly-MobileApp/README.md

 - Ioannis Karavgoustis

 ## Application Design:
 As the first step of this project it was essential to design a (functional) prototype.
 To this end, we used a design and prototyping tool, Figma.
+[Click here](https://www.figma.com/file/LYVu7oSicxmjZhLs1XdwE2/Travelly?type=design&node-id=133%3A6587&mode=design&t=bMwYuANjAcT7TgjQ-1) to view the prototype.

 ## Setup:
 To be added